mconf/backup-system/README.md

 The scripts will create backup packages, encrypt them and copy everything to the folders shared with `btsync`.

-The scripts currently available for use are:
+The backup jobs currently available for use are:

 * `mckuper_webapp.sh`: to backup a web app, including a folder and a MySQL database.
 * `mckuper_folders.sh`: to backup one or a set of folders.